DeNepo/ux-ui-design/homework-briefs/interview.md

 The Design Process is never finished!

-After you've finished the Final Plan & Final Build ask your partner for feedback.
+After you've finished the Plan & Design ask your partner for feedback.
 In a professional setting this would be the beginning of a whole new development cycle.

 [TOP](#steps)